 6. WP Fastest Cache

 WP Fastest Cache is a free, easy-to-configure plugin with some of the best ratings out there.
 It is used to create static HTML files without having to modify the .htacces file.
-Decrease loading times by sending users to a static page instead of having it load time and time again for each and every request.
+Decrease loading times by sending users to a static page instead of having it load time and time again for every request.

 WP Fastest Cache can also be integrated with Cloudflare and MaxCDN and handle the increase in traffic without slowing down your website, but have in mind that it doesn’t offer an option for lazyloading images and videos though.